mohit-nagaraj/linkedin-automation/docs/README.md

   - `scoring.md`
 - See `runbook.md` for operations and troubleshooting
 - See `testing.md` for test strategy, coverage, and how to run tests
+- See `recent-improvements.md` for detailed overview of recent system improvements